brigadier/tara/README.md

 * Multiple pools, each with its' own connection options.
 * Start/stop pools dynamically or from the application `env`.
 * Authentification.
 * Autoreconnect with deamplification on connection loss or other problems.
 * Both async and sync mode.
-The Sync mode is actually "sync" from the caller's point of view only, as it locks the caller process only.
-The worker process is not locked as `gen_server:call` returns `{noreply, Response}`.
-The case when you do a slow request from one process and then a fast one from another, and both requests are sent to the same process of the pool, will be handled correctly - the fast one will not wait for the slow one.
+The sync mode locks the caller process with `gen_server:call`.
+Worker waits until writing to socket is completed, then tries to read some data from socket with `0` timeout and returns `{noreply, State}`.
+The worker does not wait for response for the current request, so slow operation won't block the worker, but only the caller.
+The case when you do a slow request from one process and then a fast one from another, and both requests are sent to the same worker of the pool, will be handled correctly - the fast one will not wait for the slow one.
 But 5 seconds timeout of gen_server still exists, so think about async requests for potentially slow operations.
 * Can use unix domain sockets, if tarantool configured to listen on such socket.
 Use `{local, "/tmp/sock"}` as addr and `0` as port.
-* select, delete, insert, call, update, upsert, replace operations.
+* select, delete, insert, call, update, upsert, replace, eval operations.